nextauthjs/next-auth/www/docs/configuration/databases.md

 NextAuth.js comes with multiple ways of connecting to a database:

 * **TypeORM** (default)<br/>
-  _The TypeORM adapter supports MySQL, Postgres, SQLite and MongoDB databases._
+  _The TypeORM adapter supports MySQL, Postgres, MsSql, SQLite and MongoDB databases._
 * **Prisma**<br/>
   _The Prisma 2 adapter supports MySQL, Postgres and SQLite databases._
 * **Custom Adapter**<br/>